AI Signal Processing Paradigm for Movable Antenna: From Spatial Position Optimization to Electromagnetic Reconfigurability: Conclusions

 \section{Conclusions}

-This paper overview the fundamentals and advancements of MARA-aided wireless networks.
-We first highlight MARA’s motivation by analyzing TFA’s limitations in dynamic 6G scenarios, then classify MARA into SMA, ERA, and their integration, clarifying their principles and trade-offs, and build a unified mathematical framework for wideband TDD-mMIMO-OFDM channel modeling and SE optimization to capture MARA-induced dynamic channel changes, with simulations verifying MARA’s superiority over TFA, SMA, or ERA alone.
-Next, we review state-of-the-art AI-driven solutions for MARA’s core challenges, including Bayesian/DL for CSI acquisition from limited pilots, RF/CNN-based methods for non-convex beamforming and port/mode selection, and meta-reinforcement learning for balancing communication-sensing performance in ISAC, along with prototype and experimental results verifying MARA’s practical effectiveness.
-Finally, we identify promising MARA directions, integration with lens antennas for better beam gain, synergy with novel waveforms for high mobility, OTH ISAC to reduce NLoS impacts, and combination with EI for autonomous systems, given MARA research is in its infancy, gaps exist in hybrid reconfiguration modeling and AI framework implementation, and we hope this work guides researchers/engineers to unlock MARA’s potential for adaptive, efficient 6G networks.
+This paper overviews the fundamentals and advancements of MARA-aided wireless networks.
+We first highlight MARA's motivation by analyzing TFA's limitations in dynamic 6G scenarios, then classify MARA into SMA, ERA, and their integration, clarifying their principles and trade-offs, and build a unified mathematical framework for wideband TDD-mMIMO-OFDM channel modeling and SE optimization to capture MARA-induced dynamic channel changes, with simulations verifying MARA's superiority over TFA, SMA, or ERA alone.
+Next, we review state-of-the-art AI-driven solutions for MARA's core challenges, including Bayesian/DL for CSI acquisition from limited pilots, RF/CNN-based methods for non-convex beamforming and port/mode selection, and meta-reinforcement learning for balancing communication-sensing performance in ISAC, along with prototype and experimental results verifying MARA's practical effectiveness.
+Finally, we identify promising MARA directions: synergy with novel waveforms for high mobility, combination with embodied intelligence for autonomous systems, and multi-stage beamforming with emerging architectures including lens antennas, 6DMA, RIS, and MiLAC for holistic system co-design.
+Given MARA research is in its infancy, gaps exist in hybrid reconfiguration modeling and AI framework implementation, and we hope this work guides researchers and engineers to unlock MARA's potential for adaptive, efficient 6G networks.